magpie-ea/magpie-modules/README.md

         - _babe-styles.css
         - _babe.min.js

- `_babe.full.min.js` includes the dependencies that \_babe uses (jQuery, Mustache and csv-js).
-There is no need to install and import jQuery, Mustache and csv-js.
+ `_babe.full.min.js` includes the dependencies that \_babe uses (jQuery, and csv-js).
+There is no need to install and import jQuery, and csv-js.

  `_babe.min.js` includes only the \_babe package, the dependencies should be installed separately for \_babe to work.